wradlib/wradlib/doc/source/tutorials.rst

 The tutorials should give an idea how the individual functions of *wradlib* can be used for weather radar processing.
-For additional help to certain functions also consider the code examples distributed with the source code.
+For additional help to certain functions also consider to have look at the code examples distributed with the source code.

 .. toctree::
    :maxdepth: 2